hilton/hilton.github.com/blog/_posts/2022-12-20-api-docs-backwards.md

 Moreover, developers expect to find API documentation as hard to read as code, and want to avoid change more than they want documentation usability.

 Tooling such as Redoc further caters to programmer priorities, with tools for people who want to _avoid_ writing documentation.
-These are not tools for people who want to _actually write_ good documentation.
+These tools do not cater for people who want to _actually write_ good documentation.